-The agenda for Mthwakazi self-determination is gathering pace though most of the work is still being conducted and pursued on online social networks.
-The cyber world location and action is comprehensible from the contextual understanding that advocating for a nationalism of the oppressed remains a good way of getting one killed (e.g. Martin Luther King, Malcolm X, Ken Saro-Wiwa, and Khalil Ibrahim among others being unfortunate examples of that fact.
+Keystone maneuvers in the agenda for Mthwakazi self-determination are gathering pace though most of the work is currently being conducted on social media.
+The online location and execution of aims is best understood from the contextual reality that advocating for a nationalism of the oppressed remains a good way of getting one killed, we have Martin Luther King, Malcolm X, Ken Saro-Wiwa, and Khalil Ibrahim among others being unfortunate examples of that fact.

-The restoration advocates base their demands for Mthwakazi self-determination on the perceived colonialism of Mthwakazi by Zimbabwe and cite the Gukurahundi atrocities and the inaction of the Shona dominated ZANU PF government on the issue as evidence of lack of interest in the region.
-This blog will discuss the colonialism argument and the validity of independence demands including the Gukurahundi link.
+The restoration advocates base their demands for Mthwakazi self-determination on the perceived colonialism of Mthwakazi by Zimbabwe, and cite the Gukurahundi atrocities and the inaction of the Shona dominated ZANU PF government on the issue as evidence of lack of interest in the region.
+Here we discuss the colonialism argument and the validity of independence demands including the Gukurahundi genocide link.

 According to restoration advocates, Zimbabwe is a colonial power that holds sole and sovereign authority while Mthwakazi is an internal colony who remains dominated politically, exploited economically, suffocated culturally and humiliated at every opportunity.
 It is difficult to argue against such a perception when the socioeconomic and political framework of Zimbabwe is built so as to manage Mthwakazi and Mthwakazians at the same time perpetuating Shona supremacy.